 OUR WORK, OUR PROGRAM

-Each year, our League agrees on a limited number of advocacy and educational priorities—what we call our “program.”
 Advocacy committees are grounded in formal policy positions, that League members have crafted from rigorous study and then adopted by a process of consensus or concurrence.
 Educational priorities may include issues where study is on-going.
 Additional issues can arise during the year, depending on member interest, and may become part of a subsequent year’s program.
-Like the National League, PWM categorizes some positions as “Watch-Dog issues,” meaning that we do not actively work on them unless something changes that we want to respond to or members, perhaps, new want to education and advocate on League positions or join one of the NYS-Wide Issues Committees.
+Like the National League, PWM categorizes some positions as “Watch-Dog issues,” meaning that we do not actively work on them unless something changes that we want to respond to.
+Members interested in these issues often join one of the NYS-Wide Issues Committees.

 “Making Democracy Work” Service Committees are another critical element of our work, all furthering our mission of educating and engaging voters, involving and engaging community voices, and providing spaces for voters and elected officials to engage each other — to encourage civil discourse across as broad a range of perspectives and communities as possible.

-Our PWM League looks to the NYS League or the US League for policy positions that support our preferences on what we want to advocate for and educate about.
+Our PWM League looks to the NYS League and the US League for policy positions that support our preferences on what we want to advocate for and educate about.
 Other issues we care about require study and advocacy within the League to adapt or update positions.

 Legislative Advocacy and Education Committees